jtmorris/tweet-this/readme.txt

 Check out the [screenshots](./screenshots) to get a better idea of how it works!

 Tweet This is immensely customizable.
-You can customize the look of your Tweet This boxes.
+You can change the look of your Tweet This boxes.
 Setup the use of shortlinks in place of long URLs.
 And much more!